argonne-lcf/user-guides/docs/polaris/workflows/libensemble.md

     module load conda
     conda install base

+See the docs for more details on using [python on Polaris](https://www.alcf.anl.gov/support/user-guides/polaris/data-science-workflows/python/index.html).

 ## libEnsemble examples

 For a very simple example of using libEnsemble see the [Simple Sine tutorial](https://libensemble.readthedocs.io/en/main/tutorials/local_sine_tutorial.html)